iglu-contest/iglu-data-collection-tool/mturk_scripts/README.md

 This directory contains the scripts used to automatically generate and validate Mturk hits for data collection.

 Some definitions:
-* Starting task: A grid configuration that games can take as starting points.
+* Starting task: A grid configuration that new games can take as starting points.
 A starting task can have multiple following turns.
 When the game branches, the history of previous common turns is shared.
 * Game: A game contains multiple turns.
 A game can be on one of these states:
   * Open: The end goal of the game has not been reached and we need to collect more turns.
   * Closed: A human has indicated the end goal of the game has been reached, or the game has failed.
     For multiturn data, this means the target structure was achieved.
     For singleturn data, this means the maximum number of turns have been reached.
-  * Running: there is a created hit on the game that needs to be completed and validated
+* Turn: consecutive activity of a single player with starting grid, end grid, and tape of player actions The starting grid of the first turn and end grid of the last turn are considered the starting and ending grid of the entire game.
+A turn can be on one of these states:
-* Turn: consecutive activity of a single player with starting grid, end grid, and tape of player actions.
+  * Open: There is a created hit on the turn that needs to be completed and validated.
+While the HIT is active, a new assignments can be received, processed and approved for the turn, changing its state to Closed.
+If the HIT is already expired, no new assignments can be received, and the turn will remain Open.
-  * The starting grid of the first turn and end grid of the last turn are considered the starting and ending grid of the entire game.
+  * Closed or validated: The turn has been validated and there are no incomplete HITs associated.

 ## Singleturn collection